Antreas Antoniou, AI Researcher and Engineer

 Axiotic AI

-Building an open-science research lab funded by consultancy.
+Building an open-science frontier AI company.
 Exploring efficient learning, novel architectures, and what's beyond scaling.

 Principal AI Scientist & Head of ML